“Every soon-to-be mother must read this book”

 I Wish Someone Had Told Me… is the baby book packed with honest, medically- and factually-correct, informative, unspoken truths.
 It openly shares the gross, embarrassing, funny and rude things nobody likes to talk about, but every expectant mum must know.
 READ EXCERPTS NOW.

-Sign up to receive free updates, insights and event information
+Sign up to receive my free E-book

 What people say…